-- Choose an installation location that permits access to the product and to supply lines at all times. - Observe the ambient conditions given for the limits of use. - Provide the highest possible level of cleanliness during assembly. - Ensure that flange components during installation are grease-free, dust-free and dry.
+- ▶ Choose an installation location that permits access to the product and to supply lines at all times. - Observe the ambient conditions given for the area of use. - ▶ Provide the highest possible level of cleanliness during assembly. - ▶ Ensure that flange components during installation are grease-free, dust-free and dry.